Rules around products not consumed ‘as sold’ (e.g. Milo) are due to change

 Public health and consumer groups in Australia support front-of-pack interpretive labelling such as the Health Star Rating system.
 The Australian Chronic Disease Prevention Alliance* says such systems are a way of improving consumer awareness and understanding of nutritional information and encouraging healthier food choices.1 There is evidence that the Health Star Rating System is creating behaviour change,2 and the George Institute says the system is performing well overall.3

 While generally supportive of the Health Star Rating System, public health and consumer groups sought a range of improvements to the system in submissions to a formal five-year review conducted by an independent consultancy.
-After considering 483 public submissions, the consultants made a series of recommendations in a draft of the five-year review report released in February 2019.4 After considering further feedback, the consultants provided a final report to the Australian and New Zealand Ministerial Forum on Food Regulation which was released publicly in August 2019.5 In a communique following its November meeting, the Ministerial Forum said it supported the majority of the recommendations of the five-year review.6 Implementation timeframes were due to be considered by the food ministers’ forum at their first meeting in 2020.
+After considering 483 public submissions, the consultants made a series of recommendations in a draft five-year review report released in February 2019.4 After considering further feedback, the consultants provided a final report to the Australia and New Zealand Ministerial Forum on Food Regulation which was released publicly in August 2019.5 In a communique following its November meeting, the Ministerial Forum said it supported the majority of the recommendations of the five-year review.6 Implementation timeframes were due to be considered by the food ministers’ forum at their first meeting in 2020.

 There has already been movement on one issue, with Australian and New Zealand Health Ministers with responsibility for food regulation agreeing in June 2018 to limit application of Health Star Ratings to products ‘as sold’.

 For products that are not intended to be consumed ‘as sold’, Health Star Ratings could previously be calculated for the product ‘as prepared’ according to the instructions on the packaging.
 On this basis, the sugary chocolate and malt powder Milo could claim a Health Star Rating of 4.5 stars (when prepared with three teaspoons of Milo in a glass of skim milk).

-Under the tightened rules limiting application of Health Star Ratings to products ‘as sold’, specific exemptions will apply for products which must be rehydrated with water (such as powered soups), diluted with water, drained of water or drained of brine.6 The tightened rules are to be implemented as part of the outcomes of the five-year review.
+Under the tightened rules limiting application of Health Star Ratings to products ‘as sold’, specific exemptions will apply for products which must be rehydrated with water (such as powered soups), diluted with water, drained of water or drained of brine.7 The tightened rules are to be implemented as part of the outcomes of the five-year review.